Friday, October 31, 2025

 Read our full LG portable air conditioner review and check out our guide to the best portable air conditioners.

 The noise and energy use were middle-of-the-pack.
-In an hour, the July used 0.5 kWh.
-Based on average electricity costs, it will cost you about 64 cents to run for eight hours.
-The unit was about 55 decibels on high speed or a little louder than a refrigerator.
+In an hour, the 12,000 Btu version of the Windmill used 0.67 kWh.
+Based on average electricity costs, it will cost you about $1.61 to run for eight hours — and less if you opt for a less souped-up Btu model.
+The unit was about 54 decibels on high speed, or a little louder than a refrigerator.
 Overall, this is the best air conditioner you can buy if aesthetics and easy installation are major considerations.

 What to look for in an air conditioner